POWERING THE ARTS

 board member since May 2012

-Since 2002 Astrid Egger has been the Northern Health’s Team Leader for mental health and addictions.
-She is currently the vice-president of the Haida Gwaii Arts Council and an adopted member of the Cumshewa clan.
+Astrid Egger, having served for six years on the Arts BC board is the outgoing director for the Northwest.
+She is an active board member of the Haida Gwaii Arts Council and an adopted member of the Cumshewa clan.
 Egger is fluent in both English and German.

 ArtsBC Director: Peace-Liard